MateuszHamera/eShop/README.md

 ## Plans

-For 10-20 days:
+For 20-30 days:
-- start implementation API with use DB,
+- work with frontend with Authorization,
-- configurate docker,
+- work with Prodcuts for front,

 ## Issues